nocthir/worgen-rs/ARCHITECTURE.md

 - Archive discovery and parsing run on async tasks; the main thread remains responsive while tasks complete in the background.
 - The UI receives `ArchiveLoaded` incrementally and updates the browser immediately.
-- `load_selected_model` only processes the most recent selection per frame to avoid redundant loads within the same frame.
+- `load_selected_file` only processes the most recent selection per frame to avoid redundant loads within the same frame.
 - Camera input is disabled while egui wants the pointer to prevent conflicting interactions.
 - Spawned meshes use `StandardMaterial`.
 The `CustomMaterialPlugin` is currently unused by loaders and reserved for future experiments.
 - Spawned models are reoriented on spawn to the app’s convention: rotate −90° around X and −90° around Z.